marcoverpas/PhD_Lectures_Macerata_2025/README.md

 </tr>
   </table>

 :chart_with_upwards_trend: **Step 4: portfolio investment**.
-The money that wage earners spend in the financial market on the purchase of securities flows back to the firms.
+The money that wage earners spend in the financial market on the purchase of private securities flows back to the firms.

 <table>
   <tr>